 As used in this section, "formula ADM" has the same meaning as in section 3317.02 of the Revised Code.
 Notwithstanding division (D) of section 3311.19 and division (D) of section 3311.52 of the Revised Code, the provisions of this section that apply to a city school district do not apply to any joint vocational or cooperative education school district.

-(A) Each city, local, and exempted village school district shall, by one of the following means, provide vocational education adequate to prepare a pupil enrolled therein for an occupation:
+(A) Except as provided in division (B) of this section, each city, local, and exempted village school district shall, by one of the following means, provide to students enrolled in grades seven through twelve career-technical education adequate to prepare a student enrolled therein for an occupation:

-(1) Establishing and maintaining a vocational education program that meets standards adopted by the state board of education;
+(1) Establishing and maintaining a career-technical education program that meets standards adopted by the state board of education;

 (2) Being a member of a joint vocational school district that meets standards adopted by the state board;